ligato/docs/docs/developer-guide/plugin-lookup.md

 }
 ```

 Almost all cn-infra plugins use the `DefaultPlugin` global variable.
 It constructs a new instance of the plugin with pre-defined dependency fields.
-A good practice is to ensure the default plugin instance is usable and able to init without any customization.
+Keep your code clean by ensuring the default plugin instance can call the `init()` method without any customization.

-The `NewPlugin()` is a base constructor.
-If used without any options, the default instance is returned.
-Note that some dependencies in the example are set to default instances of other plugins.
-This method should be used only if one needs to customize plugin dependencies.
+Cn-infra defines `NewPlugin()` as a base constructor.
+This constructor returns a default instance of the plugin if you use without any options.
+Note that some dependencies in the example above rely on the default instances of other plugins.
+You should use this method only if you need to customize plugin dependencies.

 The example uses three options: